eniware-org/org.eniware.central/eniware-db-setup/postgres/README.md

 # EniwareNet PostgreSQL Database Setup

-SolarNet requires a [PostgreSQL][pgsql] database, version 9.6 or higher, to operate.
+EniwareNet requires a [PostgreSQL][pgsql] database, version 9.6 or higher, to operate.
 Please note that only version 9.6 has been extensively tested.
 It also requires the [plv8][plv8] extension.